-QUEST TION TWO (a) Describe FIVE organisational structures in strategic management.
+- FION TWO Describe FIVE organisational structures in strategic management.
+(5 montra) (a) Describe FIVE organisational structures in strategic management.
 (5 marks) (b) Identify FIVE benefits of using strategic management information system in an organisation.
 (5 marks) (c) Examine FIVE benefits of formulating clear strategic objectives.
-(Total: (5 marks) QUEST ΓΙΟΝ THREE (a) Explain FIVE factors that affect workplace culture as espoused by Geert Hofstede.
+(T (5 marks) otal: 15 marks) QUEST FION THREE (a) Explain FIVE factors that affect workplace culture as espoused by Geert Hofstede.
 (5 marks) (b) Examine FIVE symptoms of resistance to change in an organisation.
-(5 marks) (c) Analyse FIVE challenges faced while developing business strategy for foreign markets. ( Total: (5 marks) OUEST ΓΙΟΝ FOUR (a) Identify FIVE tools that companies can use to conduct an external business environment analysis.
+(5 marks) (c) Analyse FIVE challenges faced while developing business strategy for foreign markets.
+(T (5 marks) otal: 15 marks) OUEST FION FOUR (a) Identify FIVE tools that companies can use to conduct an external business environment analys is.
 (5 marks) (b) The scope of a project needs to be defined first when entering a new market.
-Using the "deep dive explain FIVE steps involved in the strategy development process. e" analogy (5 marks) (c) Strategic drift refers to the phenomenon where a company deviates from its original strategy over time.
-Analyse FIVE factors that may cause this drift.
-(Total: e.
-(5 marks) 15 marks ) QUEST TION FIVE (a) The VRIO framework is a tool that companies can use to analyse their internal resources and cap determine whether they have a sustained competitive advantage. abilities to Describe the FOUR elements of this framework.
+Using the "dee explain FIVE steps involved in the strategy development process. p dive" analogy, (5 marks) (c) Strategic drift refers to the phenomenon where a company deviates from its original strategy over Analyse FIVE factors that may cause this drift.
+(T er time.
+(5 marks) otal: 15 marks) OUEST ΓΙΟΝ FIVE (a) The VRIO framework is a tool that companies can use to analyse their internal resources an determine whether they have a sustained competitive advantage. d capabilities to Describe the FOUR elements of this framework.
 (4 marks) (b) Assess 5Ps of strategy according to Henri Mintzberg.
 (5 marks) (c) Explain SIX types of Business strategy.
-(6 marks)
+(T (6 marks) otal: 15 marks)